sabo-tabby-kitten/my-dotfiles/README.md

 - fastfetch
 - firefox
 - i3wm
-- kitty(if useing my config i recomend useing kitty if you use any of the termnal aplications)
+- kitty(if useing my config i recommend using kitty if you use any of the terminal applications)
 - polybar(bar)
 - nitrogen(wallpaper)
 - picom(transparent background)